Spanwise dispersion optimizes the efficiency of dense microfluidic trap arrays

 All the MTAs reported in the literature concern regular trap position structures.
 We therefore question the role of this regularity and how the results are affected when disorder is introduced into the traps positioning.
 To do so, we start from a regular trap position structure (Figure \ref{fig_geom}) and introduce irregularities in the trap network.
 This is achieved by applying a randomized translation along the horizontal and vertical directions of each trap "$i$":

-where $(x_i,y_i)$ are the coordinates of the $i^{th}$ trap bottom left corner ($M$ point Figure \ref{fig_geom_mesh}A), $(x_{0i},y_{0i})$ its original coordinates following the rectangular staggered pattern, $\psi_x$ and $\psi_y$ are independent random distributions of numbers between $-1$ and $1$, $D_f$ a positive constant called "disorder factor" between $0$ and $1$.
+where $(x_i,y_i)$ are the coordinates of the $i^{th}$ trap bottom left corner (point $M$ in Figure \ref{fig_geom}), $(x_{0i},y_{0i})$ its original coordinates following the rectangular staggered pattern, $\psi_x$ and $\psi_y$ are independent random distributions of numbers between $-1$ and $1$, $D_f$ a positive constant called "disorder factor" between $0$ and $1$.
 We tested two ways of introducing disorder into the lattice, uniform and centered Gaussian with a standard deviation of $0.3$ distributions for $\psi_x$ and $\psi_y$.

-where $rand_u (-1,1)$ is a number randomly chosen in a uniform distribution of between $-1$ and $1$, $R_f$ a constant called "random factor" chosen between $0,1$ and $0,5$.
-The Table \ref{geom_aleatoires} shows some examples of randomized geometries obtained for different $R_f$ values. $R_f$ was limited to a maximal value of $0,5$ to avoid trap overlapping.